 This chart compares the estimated generation of carbon reductions (i.e. carbon offsets) from each of our Help Build™ carbon projects to their actual production through December 2013.

-We are proud to report that the long-term performance of our Help Build™ carbon project portfolio as of the end of 2012 is at the same level as in 2011 – 107% above projected GHG remissions reductions.
+We are proud to report that the long-term performance of our Help Build™ carbon project portfolio as of the end of 2013 continues to be above projected GHG remissions reductions.
 That means our projects have, to date, offset more CO2 emissions than the amount our customers contracted for.

 We calculate each project’s production according to the methods established by internationally recognized carbon standards, including the Verified Carbon Standard and Climate Action Reserve.